zacharytq/simple-sourdough/README.md

 - [ x ] Include 1 has_many, 1 belongs_to, 2 has_many through relationships.
 - [ x ] Include a many to many relationship through a join table that has at least one user submittable attribute.
 - [  ] Models must validate for simple attributes.
-- [  ] Must use 1 ActiveRecord scope method.
+- [ x ] Must use 1 ActiveRecord scope method.
 Must be chainable.
 Must use ActiveRecord Query methods.
 - [ x ] Must has standard user authentication.
 - [  ] Must have omniauth login.
 - [ x ] Must use nested routes with appropriate RESTful API.